DouniaBK/earth-hammam/README.md

 # Information Architecture
 ## Database:

-ElephantSQL is hosted by PostgreSQL has been used as a database.
+ElephantSQL, hosted by PostgreSQL, has been used as a database.

 ## Data Models: